kdandy1/Cocai/README.md

 ### Running the Chatbot

-If you are not providing a environment variable `OPENAI_API_KEY` for the OpenAI API key, ensure that you have an Ollama server running at `http://localhost:11434/v1`:
+In a terminal, start serving Ollama at `http://localhost:11434/v1`:

 ```shell
 ollama serve